Four Great Ideas when You’re Spending Spring Break at Home

 4. Try a New Recipe

-Then, they simply spooned their yogurt into the popsicle molds, put them in the freezer for six hours, and their popsicles were ready to eat.
+She simply spooned yogurt into the popsicle molds, put them in the freezer for six hours, and the popsicles were ready to eat.

 It doesn’t get much easier than that!